 Your credit score is calculated based on your loan repayment history, credit card usage, and other financial markers that can give lenders a rough guide of how responsible you are with money and how much of a default risk you are.
 No matter what your credit score is, you will be able to find a lender that will offer you a loan.

-The interest rate is how much the lender charges a borrower for a loan.
-It is expressed as a percentage of the amount borrowed.
+The interest rate is how much the lender charges a borrower for a loan and is expressed as a percentage of the amount borrowed.
 For example, if you take out a loan for $10,000 with an interest rate of 5%, you’ll end up paying $10,500 over time.
 If you get an interest rate of 10% though, you’ll be paying $11,000.
 If you’re consolidating debt and the interest rate is still lower than your earlier loan, then you’re in good shape.
-If not, you need to examine if the interest rate makes the loan worthwhile for you.

 APR is an acronym for annual percentage rate.
 It combines the charges, fees, and payments to tell you the grand total of what your loan will cost you per year.
 The lower the APR, the less you are going to pay in the long run.